Fibber McGee and Molly

-Fibber McGee and Molly (1935–1959) was a longtime highly popular husband-and-wife team radio comedy program.
+Fibber McGee and Molly (1935–1959) was a longtime American husband-and-wife team radio comedy program.

 The situation comedy was a staple of the NBC Red Network from 1936 on, after originating on NBC Blue in 1935.
 One of the most popular and enduring radio series of its time, it ran as a stand-alone series from 1935 to 1956, and then continued as a short-form series as part of the weekend Monitor from 1957 to 1959.
 The title characters were created and portrayed by Jim and Marian Jordan, a husband-and-wife team that had been working in radio since the 1920s.

 Fibber McGee and Molly followed up the Jordans' previous radio sitcom Smackout.
 It featured the misadventures of a working-class couple: habitual storyteller Fibber McGee and his sometimes terse but always loving wife Molly, living among their numerous neighbors and acquaintances in the community of Wistful Vista.
 As with radio comedies of the era, Fibber McGee and Molly featured an announcer, house band and vocal quartet for interludes.
 At the peak of the show's success in the 1940s, it was adapted into a string of feature films.
 A 1959 attempt to adapt the series to television with a different cast and new writers was both a critical and commercial failure, which, coupled with Marian Jordan's death shortly thereafter, brought the series to a finish.